Unhinged (1982 film): Filming

 Unhinged was produced on a budget of $100,000, which included funds from local investors, including helicopter and aviation entrepreneur Betsy Johnson, a friend of Gronquist's who later became an Oregon State Senator.
 The crew was hired locally out of Portland and Corvallis.
 Local filmmaker Gus Van Sant assisted as a location scout for the production.

 Principal photography of Unhinged took place over a six-week period in the fall of 1981 (Note: A behind-the-scenes photograph of actress Janet Penner taken by photographer Brent Wohjan was published by The Oregonian on October 13, 1981, in which journalist Ted Mahar noted that filming had recently concluded.) by cinematographer Richard Blakeslee at the Pittock Mansion, an historic 22-room French Renaissance-style château in Portland, built in 1914.
 Jan Baross, a local filmmaker and production assistant, helped secure the mansion as a filming location.
 Because Pittock Mansion is a tourist attraction and city property, the bulk of the film had to be shot overnights from approximately 5:00 p.m. to 7:00 a.m. over a course of nineteen evenings.
 The night shoots were described as "a disruption in the lives of everyone involved," with dinner breaks occurring at 10:00 p.m.
 Gronquist's wife, Wendy, served as production assistant on the film, preparing meals for the cast and crew, while Sol Leibowitz served as production designer.

 Reflecting on the shoot in a newsletter during production, Blakeslee commented: "Don is going a little crazy by this time, zeroing in on something new every day....
 The one we enjoy most is, 'I've lost my pages!'
 This is in reference to his script…which he has taken apart and carries around like a bundle of autumn leaves; at various times, these will be lost, splattered with stage blood, misplaced, left in other rooms, soaked with water, covered with muddy footprints."

 Additional photography took place in Forest Park; the film's opening scenes feature shots of the St. Johns Bridge, and the road accident scene was filmed on Northwest Germantown Road near Linnton in North Portland.
 The interiors of the attic were shot in Gronquist's own house.
-The film's special makeup effects were completed by Janet Scoutten, who at the time had recently designed special effects for the slasher film The Slumber Party Massacre (1982).
+The film's special makeup effects were created by Janet Scoutten, who had recently designed special effects for the slasher film The Slumber Party Massacre.
 Filming was completed by mid-October 1981.
 The film was processed locally by TekniFilmLabs, a film processing lab in Portland.
-On October 30, 1981, Gronquist and actress Janet Penner appeared on a local public television segment to promote the film.
+On October 30, 1981, Gronquist and actress Janet Penner appeared on a local public TV segment to promote the film.